lucy-doan/analytics-projects/Loan Default Prediction/README.md

 <img src="photos/imbalanced-data.png" width=300>

 With this situation, the machine learning algorithm can classify all the rows as 0 (without learning any useful information) and still get an accuracy rate at 93%.
-To overcome this drawback of imbalanced dataset, I will employ oversampling method, using SMOTE - Synthetic Minority Oversampling Technique, to increase the number 1 in the ‘Risk’ column to achieve a 1:5 ratio – For every 1 high risk, there will be 5 low risk.
+To overcome this drawback of imbalanced dataset, I will employ oversampling method, using SMOTE - Synthetic Minority Oversampling Technique, to increase the high-risk case to achieve a 1:5 ratio – For every 1 high risk, there will be 5 low risk.

 ```python
 #Upsampling, using SMOTE library, by increasing the minority class (1 - high risk)